 - Childcare centers remain closed.
 Schools remain closed.

-- Hotels, guest houses, villas, bed and breakfasts, shared economy hospitality bookings, AirBnBs, any temporary vacation housing, charter vessels or any similar business known by any other terminology, is not to accept, receive, check-in or register any new guests until we move to Phase Blue, anticipated June 1, 2020.
-Fines will be enforced.
+- Hotels, guest houses, villas, bed and breakfasts, shared economy hospitality bookings, AirBnBs, any temporary vacation housing, charter vessels or any similar business known by any other terminology, can accept, receive, check-in or register new guests.

-- Beaches are open.
+- Beaches are open until 4 p.m. on weekdays and weekends until further notice.
 No parties, No BBQs, No Camping.
 No alcohol.
 No groups over 10.

 - Loitering restrictions remain in place and will be enforced.